 - Most students enter the Cinema program without any prior filmmaking experience.
 However, if you have had the opportunity to create any film work prior to arriving at Denison, you can upload up to two creative samples here (each should be 5 minutes or less).
+Please make sure to indicate the role(s) you played in the creation of the work.
 This upload is optional and if you do not have work to share, you will still be fully eligible for a Cinema scholarship.
 All students, regardless of prior experience, are welcome to major or minor in Cinema.

 These scholarships recognize first-year students who have a passion for writing, providing students an award of $5,000 up to half tuition which is renewable annually for four years—regardless of whether the student decides to major in English-Creative Writing.

 Requirements: Applicants may submit up to 10 pages of poetry, short stories, creative nonfiction and/or excerpts from novels.
 (Note: Please refrain from submitting journalism samples or full books; these materials will not be accepted).

 If you have further questions, please contact Dr. Margot Singer at firstname.lastname@example.org.

 These scholarships recognize talented first-year students who have a passion for dance, providing students an award of $5,000 up to half tuition which is renewable annually for four years—regardless of whether the student decides to major in Dance.